The tropical momentum map: a classification of toric log symplectic manifolds: Appendix

-Furthermore, if $Z$ is the degeneracy locus of a log symplectic structure, then the Poisson algebroid, as above, has de Rham complex quasi-isomorphic to the logarithmic de Rham cohomology of the hypersurface arrangement, allowing a computation of the Poisson cohomology by way of the Mazzeo-Melrose isomorphism. \end{pp}
+It follows that the Poisson cohomology is isomorphic to the logarithmic de Rham cohomology of the hypersurface arrangement.
+This allows a computation of the Poisson cohomology by way of the Mazzeo-Melrose isomorphism. \end{pp}